Learn computer engineering online

 There are many jobs in the computer engineering industry, and there is no single path to becoming a computer engineer.
 The path that makes the most sense for you depends on your goals.

-Here are some general steps you can follow to pursue a career in computer engineering:
+Below are a few steps you can follow to pursue a career in computer engineering.

-Learn to code: For many roles within computer engineering, knowledge of coding or computer programming is helpful.
-Although writing code is not a software developer's primary responsibility, a strong background in computer programming and knowledge of new tools and computer languages can be important.
+- Learn to code: For many roles within computer engineering, knowledge of coding or computer programming is helpful.
+Although writing code is not a computer engineer's primary responsibility, a strong background in computer programming and knowledge of new tools and computer languages can be important.

 More opportunities for you to learn